soda-collections-objects-data-literacy/liascript-oers/WissKI How-to-Tutorials /WissKI_Readme.md

 ![](https://raw.githubusercontent.com/chastik/Beratung_Dateityp_Bild/refs/heads/main/schwenk.jpg)<!--width="100%"-->

-**Gudrun Schwenk** is a research associate at the Interessengemeinschaft für Semantische Datenverarbeitung e.
-V., g.schwenk@igsd-ev.de.
+**Gudrun Schwenk** is a research associate at the [Interessensgemeinschaft für Semantische Datenverarbeitung (IGSD e.V.)](https://igsd-ev.de/ziele), g.schwenk@igsd-ev.de.
 In the SODa project, she focuses on conservation and restoration documentation in scientific collections.
 She’s especially enthusiastic about semantic enrichment, CIDOC CRM, WissKI, and reflecting on and working with ontologies – always looking for ways to make data more meaningful (and a little more connected), and to help knowledge flow more easily between people, systems, and institutions.

 ![](https://raw.githubusercontent.com/chastik/Beratung_Dateityp_Bild/refs/heads/main/fichtner.jpg)<!--width="100%"-->